-- Contract (2A), the first of two contracts for the 96th Street Station, was awarded May 28, 2009. - Contract 5A, the first of three contracts for the 86th Street Station, was awarded on July 8, 2009.
+- Contract 2A, the first of two contracts for the 96th Street Station, was awarded May 28, 2009.
+The contractor is making submittals.
+MTACC has approved the contractor's construction schedule.
+The ongoing activities include permitting, preconstruction building surveys, instrumentation meetings, support of excavation meetings, tree removal and saw cutting of the sidewalk. - Contract 5A, the first of three contracts for the 86th Street Station, was awarded on July 8, 2009.
+The baseline schedule has been approved with comments.
+The ongoing activities include equipment mobilizations, pre-construction building surveys, installation of signs, excavation of test pits, and tree removal.